dayoon-ko/dayoon-ko.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+<p style="font-size:15px;">Hi!
 I'm Dayoon Ko, a Ph.D. student in CSE at Seoul National university, advised by Gunhee Kim.
 My primary research interest lies in model evaluation for several challenges.
 My research has focused on retrieval-augmented generation (RAG) and multimodal learning, emphasizing enhancing the scalability and adaptability of large language models (LLMs).
-Moving forward, I aim to apply RAG techniques to video-based LLMs, exploring how these models can integrate and process both text and video data for more effective understanding and generation.
+Moving forward, I aim to apply RAG techniques to video-based LLMs, exploring how these models can integrate and process both text and video data for more effective understanding and generation.</p>

 Recent News!
 ======
-Our paper "DynamicER: Resolving Emerging Mentions to Dynamic Entities for RAG" was accepted in EMNLP 2024 Main!
+<p style="font-size:15px;">Our paper "DynamicER: Resolving Emerging Mentions to Dynamic Entities for RAG" was accepted in EMNLP 2024 Main!</p>

 Publications
 ======